What is the difference with the “NEXT GEN’s” Broadcast In-Car Camera vs. The “Webcam”/Digital Camera?

 Do all four in-car cameras produce an image at the same time?

 This is probably the most misunderstood idea regarding the in-car camera.
 Only one video signal is being sent from the car at a time.
 So if the roof camera is selected to show that camera, then the driver and bumper camera have no images being sent to the receive sites.
 The “Dual Path” systems were introduced in 2011 by Broadcast Sports, Inc. When a network uses these systems a combo of shots can be sent from the race car.
+Currently testing is going on to try and produce more than two video images out of the race car.
 Ex: Watching a driver drive through a wreck while we also watch the roof camera angle.

 How does the in-car camera get a signal from the car to viewers’ televisions?

 Broadcast Sports Incorporated (BSI) has mastered this process in many forms of auto racing.
 The signal leaves the race car on the track to receive sites of a “ground-base” system located around and above the race track.
 (The “ground-base” replaces the former way of sending a signal to a helicopter) From the receive sites of the “ground-base” the signal travels to BSI’s production truck located inside the TV compound located at the track.
-BSI this deliverers the signal the network covering the event to where the network incorporates the cameras into the show then sent to satellites eventually arriving to your television.
+BSI then deliverers the signal to the network covering the event to where the network incorporates the cameras into the show.
+The show presentation is then sent through fiber eventually arriving to your television.

 How many cameras are in each race car?

-Four cameras are placed in a standard in-car camera racing package.
+Four cameras are placed in a standard NASCAR broadcast in-car camera racing package.
 A roof camera, driver shot, and bumper camera are the standard three.
-The fourth camera is placed in a race car as a “trick shot”, example of this is a foot shot at a road course, front bumper at a short track, Visor Cam, side panner, 360º camera.elevision.
+The fourth camera is placed in a race car as a “trick shot”, example of this is a foot shot at a road course, front bumper camera, helmet cam, side panner, 360º camera..

-How does a sponsor/team obtain an in-car camera system for a Xfinity Series or NASCAR Cup Series race?
+How does a sponsor/team obtain an in-car camera system for a NASCAR Craftsman Truck, Xfinity or Cup Series race?

 A sponsor/team can obtain in-car cameras systems by making a media buy with FOX and NBC OR by doing a “one-off” in-car camera purchase through Sports & Entertainment Media, LLC.